alefore/edge/README.md

   an action.

-  * Edge reads buffers asynchronously and never blocks while performing IO operations (module a few exceptions that we would like to fix).
+  * Edge reads buffers asynchronously and never blocks while performing IO operations (modulo a few exceptions that we would like to fix).

   * Edge doesn't block while executing extensions.
 Changes are shown to the buffer as they are applied (unless extensions explicitly bundle changes